 - Add cooked millet to a green salad for an extra boost of protein and magnesium.

 - Make millet sprouts and add them to a sandwich, wrap or salad for a nice crunchy texture and extra freshness.

-- Add milet to your favourite vegetable soup recipe.
-Try this vegetable soup recipe.
+- Add millet to your favourite vegetable soup recipe.

 - Use cooked fluffy millet as a replacement for any grain, such as rice or quinoa.
 This is especially good for a stir-fry or side dish.

 - Serve millet mashed potatoes (hold the potatoes!) as a side dish with dinner.
 Try this recipe made with cauliflower and millet.

 - Make a soup such as this Curried Sweet Potato and Millet Soup to warm you up on a cold winter day.